 Yes, those are a couple of my weaknesses without a doubt.
-What’s not to love about creamy, cheesy thin sliced potatoes seasoned with rosemary?
-So savory and perfectly seasoned!
+What’s not to love about creamy, cheesy thinly sliced potatoes seasoned with rosemary?
+So rich, savory and delicious!

 This recipe isn’t as difficult as you would think.
 I’m totally guilty of buying boxed au gratin potatoes, but these potatoes are SO WORTH the time.
 Trust me.

 This makes a perfect side dish for just about any meat.
-Or eat it as an entire meal (like I did!).
 I used fresh rosemary, but you can also substitute a lesser amount of dried rosemary.